Introduction to Electrochemical Sensors

 Ⅰ Introduction

-Electrochemical sensors are made on the basis of ion conduction.
-According to the formation of their electrical characteristics, electrochemical sensors can be divided into potential sensors, conductivity sensors, electricity sensors, polarographic sensors, and electrolytic sensors.
-Electrochemical sensors are mainly used to analyze gas, liquid, or solid components dissolved in liquids, the measurement of liquid pH, conductivity, and oxidation-reduction potential.
+Electrochemical sensors operate on the basis of ion conduction and chemical oxidation-reduction (redox) reactions.
+Based on their electrical output characteristics, electrochemical sensors can be classified into potentiometric sensors, conductometric sensors, amperometric sensors, polarographic sensors, and electrolytic sensors.
+These sensors are primarily used to analyze gas, liquid, or solid components dissolved in liquids, as well as for measuring liquid pH, conductivity, and oxidation-reduction potential (ORP).

 Ⅱ Principles of electrochemical sensors